 The following cosplay guidelines must be observed:

 Any form of nudity is prohibited.
-Bathing suit areas must be covered.
+Chest and buttocks must be covered.

 Examples of clothing that are acceptable as long as you are fully covered: sports bras, muscle shirts, spanks, leggings, etc.